Jimmytse69/COMP2113-Project/README.md

 #      In level 3, roadblocks will be randomly generated during the game
 #
 # (02) Data structures for storing game status
+#      All variables/parameters (e.g. position/ level/ map data) of current game status (i.e. when user selected save after press '1') will store in save.txt by File input stream
+#      these variables/parameters may stored using different types of data structures (e.g. using 2D array for map data, struct/class for each ghost's position, status, etc...)
 #
 # (03) Dynamic memory management
 #      Users may pause their game and save it anytime.